vitest-dev/vitest/docs/config/index.md

 - **Type**: `(error: Error, frame: ParsedStack) => boolean | void`
 - **Version**: Since Vitest 1.0.0-beta.3

-Apply a filtering function to each frame of each stacktrace when handling errors.
+Apply a filtering function to each frame of each stack trace when handling errors.
 The first argument, `error`, is an object with the same properties as a standard `Error`, but it is not an actual instance.

-Can be useful for filtering out stacktrace frames from third-party libraries.
+Can be useful for filtering out stack trace frames from third-party libraries.

 ```ts
 import type { ParsedStack } from 'vitest'